longngng/Nood/README.md

 - Populate database, including opening hours, location, faculties nearby, special requirements, menu, signature dishes
 #### By 1 August (Milestone 3):
 - User login system with Google sign-in function
-- Review with likes and comments, and rating about a dining place
+- Review and rating about a dining place
-- Google map widget to locate the restaurant
+- Having a map with searching tool to locate the restaurant

 ### Tech stack
 - Front-end: